 To define terms, a fallacy is simply a mistaken belief based on subjective evidence.

-Specifically, this is about the misconception that if something isn’t happening more than a perceived norm, it will eventually “even out”, and vice versa if it is happening more.
+Specifically, this is about the misconception that if something isn’t happening more than a perceived norm, it will eventually “even out” and things will “revert to the norm” (and vice versa if it is happening more).

 Is FPL random?